Frequently Asked questions

 • Platinum

-We also refinish brushed, satin, and high-polish surfaces using manufacturer-grade techniques to match the original finish.
+We also refinish brushed, satin, and high-polish finishes to match the original factory appearance.

-Can I combine having my wristwatch polished with a full service?
+Can I combine polishing with a complete watch service?

 FAQ's: Our Comprehensive Watch Service